-I am a clinical PhD fellow with a clinical and academic interest in HIV, particularly the prevention and management of advanced HIV disease.
-I'm keen to investigate whether novel approaches to HIV treatment, such as injectable antiretroviral therapy, can improve outcomes from HIV in sub-Saharan Africa.
+I am a Physician with a clinical and academic interest in HIV, particularly the prevention and management of advanced HIV disease.
+I'm an investigator in two clinical trials determining whether novel approaches to HIV treatment, such as injectable antiretroviral therapy, are safe and effective in sub-Saharan Africa (IMPALA and CARES studies).

 I have had the pleasure of being a tutor on the East African Diploma in Tropical Medicine and Hygeine since its inception in 2011.
-I do ward-based teaching with undergraduate medical students from Makerere University, Uganda.
+I do clinic-based teaching with undergraduate medical students at Brighton and Sussex University Hospital.

 My research projects include: